simplyaltis/SimplyAltis-AltisLife/README.md

 - Cleaned up string tables.
 We are an english only server!
 - Compressed all the skins and removed unnecessary ones
 - Added official SimplyAltis SAPD vehicle skins by Off.
 Devon!
+- Added position-persistance.
+If you are a civilian, then you will spawn back where you disconnected/left if you are alive.